Mark Phillips (Guyanese politician): Political career

 Brigadier Mark Phillips was chosen as the running mate of People' Progressive Party/Civic (PPP/C) Presidential Candidate Dr. Irfaan Ali in the 2020 Elections.

 After five months of a political stalemate, the People's Progressive Party/Civic was declared the winners of the 2020 general and regional elections in Guyana.
 On 2 August 2020, Dr. Irfaan Ali was sworn in as the 9th president of the Co-operative Republic of Guyana.
 Dr. Ali in his first official act as president appointed Brigadier Mark Phillips as the 9th prime minister of Guyana on the same day.

 As prime minister, the Hon.
 Brigadier Mark Anthony Phillips is the constitutional successor for the president of Guyana in case of a vacancy.
 Brigadier Phillips also serves as the first vice president.

 Premiership (2020–present)

 Following his appointment as prime minister, the Brigadier Mark Phillips was assigned the responsibility for the energy sector, Civil Defence Commission (CDC), and the information sector.
 Brigadier Phillips also sits on the Defence Board of Guyana.

 Personal life

-Brigadier Mark Phillips is the father of four adult children and is married to Mignon Bowen-Phillips.
+Brigadier Mark Phillips is the father of four children and is married to Mignon Bowen-Phillips.